cAhmad/RMT-Supinfo/README.md

 <p>
   - Run Glassfish and go to the admin console <b>http://localhost:4848</b> <br/>
   Create a new Connexion Pool and a Data Source named: <b>jdbc/RMT</b> <br/>
-  <i>'jdbc/RMT' juste match the datasource I declare in the persistence.xml</i>
+  <i>'jdbc/RMT' just match the Data Source I declared in the persistence.xml</i>
 </p>

 <p>In your Terminal/Cmd enter this command line: <br/>